bgamari/ghc-wiki-import/commentary/g-so-c-multiple-instances.md

 The source code.
 This is necessary because if the source code changes the result of compilation changes.
 For released packages i would assume that the version number uniquely identifies the source code and only hash that but what about unreleased packages?
 From the PackageDescription's library field the exposedModules can be extracted.
 Also from PackageDescription extraSrcFiles can be extracted.
 What about the Other Modules?
 We should also make sure that GHC used/uses only the files we ware hashing for compilation.

+Or we first ask a source tarball to be built as if the package was released and then this one is hashed.